The EI dictionary

 Gulf War Syndrome: the sickness that affected thousands of soldiers who were deployed in the 1990-1991 Operation Desert Shield/Operation Desert Storm.
 This illness may be identical to MCS.

 Healthy house: a house built or modified to create an exceptionally good indoor air quality.
 This is done by careful selection of building materials to avoid chemical fumes and mold problems.
-Some houses also reduce the electromagnetic radiation.
+Some houses are also designed to reduce the electromagnetic radiation.

 Hit: to be sickened by an exposure to toxic chemicals.
 Usage: to take a hit.
 See also: whacked.

 Horizontal hostility: when oppressed people blame other oppressed people instead of real causes.
-Example is someone with MCS who is a racist or homophobe.
+Example is someone with MCS who is a racist or homophobe, or who demeans someone else's MCS.

 Junk science: scientific claims that are not based on proper science.
 The term is mostly used to mislabel any science that threatens special interests, such as corporate profits.
 These same voices also tend to oppose public funding for science that could clarify a controversy.
 Their argument is that the issue is settled, so why spend any money.